 4. Stop chasing them

-If you have been justifying someone’s bad behavior or the hard time they gave you, then that the person is clearly not right for you.
-Your partner could be the most gorgeous looking person on earth, but if they have never treated you properly, there’s no point in chasing that person.
+If you have been justifying someone’s bad behavior or the hard time they gave you, then that person is clearly not right for you.
+Your partner could be the most gorgeous looking person on earth, but if they have never treated you properly, there’s no point in chasing them .
 Wipe your rose-colored glasses and see who that person really is, and you might not feel the same again.
+You are worthy and deserving of love and respect!

 5. Get rid of old reminders

-If you still have some movie DVDs that you have watched together or gifts you have shared, this is the right time to get rid of them.
+Memories can sometimes be painful and triggering in the healing process.
+This is the time to slowly get rid of those old reminders.
+An example of this is, throwing away DVDs that you may have watched together or gifts you have shared.
 Dispose of even the smallest object in your house that reminds you of your partner.
 The faster you erase old memories, the easier it will be to forget your partner.

 6. Step out